iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 Now we can begin subscribing users to the channel and generating branches to specify access control for publishers and subscribers via keyload messages.

 ### Subscription
 To subscribe to a channel, subscribers create a subscribe message that is linked to the channel announcement message.
 The link of this message should then be provided to the author.
-This allows the author to handle the announcement message and use the public key of the subscriber for access control and validation purposes.
+This allows the author to handle the subscription message and use the public key of the subscriber for access control and validation purposes.

 #### Subscriber
 ```